jennhenn18/Bamazon/README.md

 8) Follow the prompts to interact with the table data

 ### Customer scenario demo
-This [video]() will walk-through the customer scenario for Bamazon.
+Download this [video](https://github.com/jennhenn18/Bamazon/blob/master/assets/customerworkflow.mp4) to see a walk-through of the customer scenario for Bamazon.

 ## Getting started for managers